ethereum-optimism/optimism/.gitbook/contents/hc/3_write-smart-contract.md

   }
 ```

-The "HybridAccount" contract has been previously registered to provide access to the "addsub2" function on our
+The `HybridAccount` contract has been previously registered to provide access to the `addsub2()` function on our off-chain function.
+We'll explain more about this later.
-offchain-function.
-But more on that later.

-### Calling Offchain
+## Calling Offchain

-As already mentioned in Step 2, our offchain-server maps the request, made by the bundler, via the hashed representation
-of our function-signature.
-So let's decode the function-signature we want to call on the offchain-server:
+As already mentioned in the previous section, our off-chain server maps the request made by the bundler via the hashed representation of our function-signature.
+Let's decode the function-signature we want to call on the off-chain server:

 ```solidity
 bytes memory req = abi.encodeWithSignature("addsub2(uint32,uint32)", a, b);